plantagoIT/strapi-drag-drop-content-type-plugin/README.md

 Go to `Settings` -> `Drag Drop Content Type` -> `Configuration`:
 * Specify how the rank field is called in your content-types.
 Default value is `rank`.
 * Add the `rank` fields to your content type.
 With the default value this would be `rank` (Number (Number format: integer)).

-* You will be rewared with the drag-dropable menu in the list view of all content types having the specified fields.
+#### Hints
-* (Recommendation: Add "Default sort attribute" `rank`, "Default sort order" `ASC` and remove the `rank` attribute from the view using "Configure the view" button.)
+* Add "Default sort attribute" `rank`, "Default sort order" `ASC` and remove the `rank` attribute from the view using "Configure the view" button.

-Hint: you can also set a `title` value that is displayed in the menu.
+* You can also set a `title` value that is displayed in the menu instead of the default.

 ### In your frontend
 Assuming you go with the default settings, you can make a request on the following url to get the ordered items: